component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

 1. Rewrite a button component in `Button.js` using styled-components.

-2. Define basic styles like padding, text and background colors according to [the mockup](https://component-driven.github.io/component-driven-development/).
+2. Define basic styles like padding, text and background colors according to [the mockup](https://component-driven.github.io/component-driven-development/), use primary button styles (like the “Place an order” button on the checkout page).

 <details>
  <summary>Solution</summary>